Stateless protocol: Examples

 An HTTP server can understand each request in isolation.

 Contrast this with a traditional FTP server that conducts an interactive session with the user.
 During the session, a user is provided a means to be authenticated and set various variables (working directory, transfer mode), all stored on the server as part of the session state.

 Stacking of stateless and stateful protocol layers

 There can be complex interactions between stateful and stateless protocols among different protocol layers.
 For example, HTTP, a stateless protocol, is layered on top of TCP, a stateful protocol, which is layered on top of IP, another stateless protocol, which is routed on a network that employs BGP, another stateful protocol, to direct the IP packets riding on the network.

 This stacking of layers continues even above HTTP.
 As a workaround for the lack of a retained session state, HTTP servers implement various session management methods, typically utilizing a session identifier in an HTTP cookie referencing a session state stored on the server, effectively creating a stateful protocol on top of HTTP.
-HTTP cookies violate the REST architectural style because even without referencing a session state stored on the server, they are independent of session state (they affect previous pages of the same website in the browser history) and they have no defined semantics.